 - a.
-The Nominating Committee shall submit a slate of names of qualified diplomates for elections, as set forth in these Bylaws. - (1) The Nominating Committee shall submit two names for each expiring and/or vacated director position, plus two more additional names. - (2) The Nominating Committee shall submit two names for each expiring committee position that is open for election. - (3) The Nominating Committee shall submit at least one name for each executive office that is open for election. - (4) The above nominations shall be made and submitted to the Board of Directors, at least thirty days prior to the annual diplomates meeting.
+The Nominating Committee shall submit a slate of names of qualified diplomates for elections, as set forth in these Bylaws. - (1) The Nominating Committee shall submit two names for each expiring and/or vacated director position, plus two more additional names. - (2) The Nominating Committee shall submit two names for each expiring committee position that is open for election. - (3) No member of the Nominating Committee can be nominated to an elected office. - (4) The Nominating Committee shall submit at least one name for each executive office that is open for election. - (5) The above nominations shall be made and submitted to the Board of Directors, at least thirty days prior to the annual diplomates meeting.
 This information shall be disseminated to the diplomates at least fifteen days prior to the meeting. - b.
-The Board of Directors may, at their discretion, nominate any person orpersons qualified under these Bylaws, if the Nominating Committee fails to comply with the requirements as set forth in this Article. - c.
-Nominations of qualified diplomates for officers, directors, and electedcommittee members may also be made by any diplomate at the annual diplomates meeting, with the prior approval of the candidate being nominated from the floor.
+The Board of Directors may, at their discretion, nominate any person or persons qualified under these Bylaws, if the Nominating Committee fails to comply with the requirements as set forth in this Article. - c.
+Nominations of qualified diplomates for officers, directors, and elected committee members may also be made by any diplomate at the annual diplomates meeting, with the prior approval of the candidate being nominated from the floor.